 First Nations’ Seven Grandfathers teachings are at the core of these contemporary dance works.

 The Chimera Project, led by award-winning choreographer and Artistic Director Malgorzata Nowacka has toured throughout Canada, and abroad, and is proud to present these two works conceived by Donna Hilsinger, guided by elder Shirley Horn, and Artistic Advisor Arik Pipestem, and choreographed by Malgorzata Nowacka.
-The result is an energy-charged meeting of hoop dancing, ballet, contemporary dance and hiphop.
+The result was an energy-charged meeting of hoop dancing, ballet, contemporary dance and hip-hop.

 KEYNOTE SPEAKER: Ted Nolan

 Ted is a member of the Garden River Ojibwa First Nation.
-He was recently the Head Coach for the Latvia men’s national ice hockey team during the 2014 Winter Olympic games, a former professional hockey player with the Detroit Red Wings and Pittsburgh Penguins, has played in 79 NHL games, head coach for the Buffalo sabres, voted NHL coach of the year, led the SOO Ste Marie Greyhounds to 3 consecutive championships.
+He was the Head Coach for the Latvia men’s national ice hockey team during the 2014 Winter Olympic games, a former professional hockey player with the Detroit Red Wings & Pittsburgh Penguins, has played in 79 NHL games, was Head Coach for the Buffalo Sabres, voted NHL coach of the year, and led the SOO Greyhounds to three consecutive championships.
 He is noted as a Citizen of the Year, National Role Model, Member of the Order of Ontario, Recipient of the National Aboriginal Achievement Award and founded the Ted Nolan Foundation.

 Residential School Survivor Experiences

 Residential School Survivors shared their experiences while at Residential Schools leading to today.
 These sessions provided participants with unique insight and an opportunity to engage with survivors in dialogue.